Angelina-Zaccaria/Complexity/README.md

    a) **ParameterCount**: The number of parameters for functions (FunctionBuilder)
    b) **String Usage**: How many string literals are used in file?
 (FileBuilder)

-3. Using multiple visitors (3 Points Each)
+3. Using multiple visitors (2 Points Each)

    a) **SimpleCyclomaticComplexity**: The number of if statements/loops + 1.
    b) **MaxConditions**: The max number of condition predicates (expressions seperated by `||`, `&&`) in an if statement.

+4. Check build status on Travis-CI when committing each new function.
+Submit a screenshot of the final build.
+(2 Points)

-4. Advanced (2 Extra Points)
+5. Advanced (2 Extra Points)

    a) **MaxNestingDepth**: The max depth of scopes (nested ifs, loops, etc) -- this one is hard, only expect a few to get to do finish this one (using parents/etc).